 Lag excess around the Balmer break at 3646\AA\ is a key feature to evaluate the DC contribution to the continuum.
 Based on the two-night Mephisto monitoring, we have not detected any significant $u$-band lag excess.
 This result is consistent with the high-cadence multi-band GTC observations MI23, and suggests that DC emission does not dominate the optical continuum lags at least during the recent epochs.

-To further quantify the fractional contribution of DC emission, we performed a spectral decomposition of its SDSS spectrum\footnote{Since the SDSS spectrum only extends down to $\sim$3800~\AA, we extrapolate to $\sim$3550~\AA\ to cover the Balmer break using the Keck/LRIS spectrum digitized from \citet{Cho21}.} using \texttt{PyQSOFit} \citep{Guo18}, following the methodology of \citet{Guo22a} and \citet{Gonzalez-Buitrago25}.
+To further quantify the fractional contribution of DC emission, we performed a spectral decomposition of the SDSS spectrum obtained in 2006 March\footnote{Since the SDSS spectrum only extends down to $\sim$3800~\AA, we extrapolate to $\sim$3550~\AA\ to cover the Balmer break using the Keck/LRIS spectrum obtained on 2019 March 3 and April 2 with the Low Resolution Imaging Spectrometer on the Keck~I 10-m telescope and digitized from \citet{Cho21}.
+Because the SDSS and Keck spectra were obtained at different epochs separated by more than a decade, variability in the AGN continuum and emission-line strengths may introduce additional systematic uncertainties in the spectral decomposition.} using \texttt{PyQSOFit} \citep{Guo18}, following the methodology of \citet{Guo22a} and \citet{Gonzalez-Buitrago25}.
 We briefly outline the basics below and refer the reader to references for details.
 A key aspect of this approach is the explicit inclusion of a DC component together with high-order Balmer/Paschen series, which jointly compensate for the intrinsic Balmer/Paschen-edge discontinuity of the DC, thereby reconciling the observed generally flat continuum shape.
 The model consists of a power-law continuum, host-galaxy emission, Fe \textsc{II} emission, a BLR DC component obtained from \citet{Korista19}, high-order Balmer/Paschen line series, and Gaussian profiles for other emission lines.